A Darker Shade of Magic by V.E. Schwab

 Then there are the little casual bits thrown in all over the place – like Lila’s eye, and how did the stone really get to White London?
 Paying back Cella?
 Rhys and Lila’s future flirtations (this happens, right?
 Tell me it happens).
 I am so utterly enthralled in this novel that I am still wrapped in its pages and eager to learn more.
 The world building is astounding, the characters are delightful, the story is intriguing… as a reader, I really couldn’t ask for anything more.

-A Darker Shade of Magic Goes to the Gallery
+A Darker Shade of Magic Stays on the Shelf

 This is such a no-brainer.